sqldelight/sqldelight/README.md

 WHERE name = ?;
 ```

-From this SQLDelight will generate a `HockeyPlayerModel` Java class with nested classes for reading
+From this SQLDelight will generate a `HockeyPlayerModel` Java interface with nested classes for reading
 (the Mapper) and writing (the Marshal) the table.

 ```java